Northern Illinois University

 Purpose and Audience

 The purpose of this course is to instruct students in the radiation physics of accelerators, the regulatory framework in which the associated hazards must be controlled, and the elements of management needed to provide a climate for successful programmatic implementation.
 The intended audience for this course includes accelerator physicists, engineers, and radiation protection professionals who desire to improve their knowledge of accelerator radiation physics.
-The instructors will apply for 40 Continuing Education Credits from the American Academy of Health Physics for students taking this course.
-Such credits have been awarded in the past.
+The American Academy of Health Physics will award 40 Continuing Education Credits for Certified Health Physicists who participate in this course.
+See this link for more details.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

-The intent of this course is to provide students with a working familiarity with and an improved degree of intuition for the radiation physics phenomena present at particle accelerators of all types and energies, and the methods available to mitigate them within a regulatory and programmatic context.
+The intent of this course is to provide students with a working familiarity and an improved degree of intuition for the radiation physics phenomena present in particle accelerators facilities of all types and energies, and the methods available to mitigate them within a regulatory and programmatic context.

-The course consists of a series of lectures and problem discussions primarily based upon the contents of a publication of one of the instructors that serves as a textbook.
-Associated with the major topics presented, homework problems will be assigned to be completed outside of scheduled class sessions.
-Evening help sessions will be provided with the instructors available for assistance.
-The solutions to the problems will be discussed the following day in class.
+The course consists of a series of lectures and problem discussions primarily based upon the contents of a textbook published by the instructors.
+Associated with the major topics presented, daily homework problems will be assigned to be completed outside of scheduled class sessions.
+Evening help sessions will be held with the instructors available for assistance.
+The solutions to the problems will be reviewed the day after they are due in class recitations.

 The composition of accelerator radiation fields for electron, proton, and ion accelerators at all energies will be reviewed.
-Building upon this, the methods of designing radiation shielding at accelerators will be presented in a broad overview, not inclusive of the specific details of a particular Monte Carlo code system.
+Building upon this, the methods of designing radiation shielding for accelerator systems will be presented in a broad overview, not inclusive of the specific details of a particular Monte Carlo code system.
 Special attention will be devoted to low-energy neutron phenomena that are found at nearly all accelerators.
 The production of induced radioactivity in both accelerator components and environmental media will be covered.
 A discussion of radiation detection instrumentation found to be particularly useful in understanding accelerator radiation fields will be included.
+An overview of regulatory systems for radiation protection, with a focus of systems used in the United States, will be presented.
 Finally, a synopsis of the elements of a successful accelerator radiation protection program will be given.

-(To be provided by the USPAS) "Accelerator Radiation Physics for Personnel and Environmental Protection" by J. Donald Cossairt and Matthew Quinn, CRC Press Publishers (2019).
+(To be provided by the USPAS) Radiation Physics for Personnel and Environmental Protection by J. Donald Cossairt and Matthew Quinn (CRC Press Publishers, 2019).

-Students will be evaluated on the basis of homework assignments and a written examination.
+Students will be evaluated on the basis of homework assignments (60%) and an in-class written examination (40%).

 Indiana University course number: Physics 671, Advanced Topics in Accelerator Physics